What is a W-2 Tax Form? Here’s What it Means

 What is the difference between Form W-2 and Form W-2G?

 If you gamble, you may be familiar with Form W-2G.
-This form is sent out by the casino or gambling establishment to report your winnings above a certain dollar amount.
-Find out the tax rules for reporting gambling winnings here
+This form is sent out by casinos or gambling establishments to report your winnings above a certain dollar amount.
+Find out more about the tax rules for reporting gambling winnings.

 How do I get money back from my taxes?